-He did anything but pass his first political test by publicly backing John Terry when the club captain was accused of racially abusing an opponent.
+He did anything but pass his first political test by publicly backing John Terry when the club captain was accused of racially abusing QPR’s Anton Ferdinand.
 That decision may have created fissures in the dressing room.

-When Nicolas Anelka and Alex told him they wanted to leave the club, Villas-Boas disrespected the two popular veterans by freezing them out.
-That move may have destroyed his relationship with a group of players who wield massive amounts of clout at Stamford Bridge.
+When Nicolas Anelka and Alex told him they wanted to leave the club, Villas-Boas disrespected the two popular veterans by freezing them out of team affairs.
+That move may have helped destroy his relationship with a group of players who wield massive amounts of clout at Stamford Bridge.

 Chelsea has won just two of its last 10 Premier League games, leaked accounts of player mutiny gush out of the locker room, and us media buzzards are circling around the club waiting for the (seemingly) inevitable.